FeLiNa0/coolnoise/README.markdown

 This Haskell code implements a parser and a generator for programs written in the [COOL language](http://theory.stanford.edu/~aiken/software/cool/cool.html).

+This was used for fuzz testing the first two weeks' work of my project as a senior year student at my alma mater, the New Mexico Institute of Mining and Technology (New Mexico Tech).

 | File           | Purpose                                                 |
 |----------------|---------------------------------------------------------|
 | `countCool.hs` | Counts the number of COOL expressions of a given depth. |